himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

-In my [previous post](/post/autostarting-application-systemd-service/), I created a systemd unit file to define an application as a service, and auto-start on my server.
-Recently, I've made a big push to define the provision and setup of all my homelab machines/VMs in automation.
-Fortunately, it turns out that creating a systemd unit file is quite easy to do with [ansible](https://www.ansible.com).
+In my [previous post](/post/autostarting-application-systemd-service/), I created a systemd unit file to define an application as a service, and configured it to auto-start on my server.
+I've been making a big push to define the provisioning of all my homelab machines/VMs using automation.
+So the last step in setting up my FoundryVTT server is to *automate* the process.
+Fortunately, creating a systemd unit file is quite easy to do with [ansible](https://www.ansible.com).

 <!--more-->